armandmorin/kpublisher/DATABASE_SETUP.md

    - Email: armandmorin@gmail.com
    - Password: 1armand
 3. You can change these if desired
+4. If the user doesn't exist yet:
-4. Click "Create Admin User"
+   - Click "Create Admin User"
+5. If the user already exists:
+   - Click "Update Existing User to Admin"
-5. Wait for the process to complete
+6. Wait for the process to complete
-6. You should see a success message if everything worked correctly
+7. You should see a success message if everything worked correctly

+The tool now provides three options:
+- **Create Admin User**: Creates a new user and sets them as admin
+- **Update Existing User to Admin**: Finds an existing user by email and sets them as admin
+- **Sync Auth User to Database**: Fixes the issue where a user exists in the auth system but not in the users table

 ### Option 2: Using the Supabase Dashboard